When markets crash, investors worry. And when investors worry, they can make emotional decisions that jeopardize their long-term financial health.

 Do I believe in the product or service that this company offers?

-Does the company create value for each of its stakeholders?
+Does the company create value for others?

 Is its business model and management team able to sustain a successful business?

 We believe investing in businesses as opposed to stocks encourages a more thoughtful posture towards investing and naturally encourages the fruitful behavior that positions investors for long-term success.
-Confident investing, according to Eventide’s CIO Finny Kuruvilla, starts with believing in high-quality companies:
+Confident investing, according to Eventide’s Co-CIO Finny Kuruvilla, starts with believing in high-quality companies: